andybeesee/gate-serializer/readme.md

 # Use AndyBeesee\Gate\Serializer

 For serializing user permissions on objects to pass to clients.
+See [example project](https://github.com/andybeesee/gate-serializer-example)

 ## Requires Laravel authorization package, and use of [policies](https://laravel.com/docs/5.2/authorization#policies)